 - This page, which provides Test tab general instructions.

 - Learn how to use Chrome DevTools by Google.

-For a description of when to use the various Intel XDK and related debug and test options, see Debug and Test Overview.
+For an overview of your mobile app debug options, see Debug and Test Overview.

 To begin, download and install the Intel App Preview mobile app on your testing device(s).
 You can find the Intel App Preview mobile app in app stores such as the Apple App Store*, Google Play* Store, and both Microsoft Windows* stores.
 Search using the term "Intel App Preview".